 - Fruit, including bananas, grapes, apples, and oranges

-Learning to snack healthy is a big step in your overall health and wellness.
+Learning to snack healthy, and understanding what are healthy snacks is a big step in your overall health and wellness.
 By utilizing these tips and developing healthier snacking habits, you can watch your health soar while still enjoying many of the great foods you love.
 Snacking smart isn't about deprivation.
 Rather, it's about learning to read your hunger cues and offer your body what it really needs.